 Copyright: Copyright is shared.
 The Dermatology Research and Education Foundation owns copyright for its own use.
 Author(s) retain the rights for all other uses.

-Note: Pricing is available if interested in additional features such as uploading to the SDDS website audio slides, audio files/commentaries, and author videos for presentations.
+Note: If you wish to have your poster posted on the SDDS website only, the fee is $600/per abstract.
+Pricing is available if interested in additional features such as uploading to the SDDS website audio slides, audio files/commentaries, and author videos for presentations.

 Submission deadline: 11:59pm Pacific Time on January 19, 2024